mello-y/MSc5_research_project/_sources/index.md

 Please visit these pages again in the next few weeks for further information.
 ````

-Hello everyone and welcome to the documentation of the research project "Predicting psychotic disorder with machine learning" in the Neurocognitive Psychology lab at Goethe University Frankfurt conducted within the psychology master.
+Hello everyone and welcome to the documentation of the research project "Predicting psychotic disorder with machine learning" in the Neurocognitive Psychology lab at the Goethe University Frankfurt conducted within the psychology master.

 ## Predicting psychotic disorder with machine learning